 - you will aim to continue the activity after the initial funding period

 - you will provide appropriate monitoring and evaluation, including case studies where appropriate, to enable other organisations to benefit from the project and support future development of opportunities

 - you will provide regular updates via the Dementia Friendly Kent website.

 Greater consideration will be given to funding applications which have:

-Applications for the Dementia Friendly Community Fund will close on 15 June 2018.
+Applications for the Dementia Friendly Community Fund closed on 15 June 2018.

-If you are successful and your bid is approved for funding we will contact you by the end of June 2018.
+If you were successful and your bid was approved for funding we would have contacted you by the end of June 2018.

 Initial projects evaluations must be completed by 31 March 2019.